Hi, I'm Kate.

 Indiana University 2010

 I think of the therapy room as a field.
 We're two people in it together.
-The space is yours — but I'm in it too, and I use that relationship to reach toward something deeper.
+The space is yours, and I'm in it with you.
 What happens between us in the room tends to reflect what happens everywhere else.
-That's not incidental.
 That's the work.

-I'm drawn to Thomas Ogden's ideas about the analytic third — the idea that something is created in the space between therapist and patient that belongs to neither of us alone.
-And I'm interested in what quantum physics suggests about time: that the here and now isn't just a moment passing through — it's the place where past and future are actually shaped.
-We don't excavate your history and lay it out on a table.
-We work with what's alive right now, in this room, and let that illuminate everything else.
+I'm drawn to Thomas Ogden's idea that something is created in the space between therapist and patient that belongs to neither of us alone.
+We work with what's alive right now, and let that open everything else up.

 "It is in playing and only in playing that the individual child or adult is able to be creative and to use the whole personality, and it is only in being creative that the individual discovers the self."